ethereum/ethereum-org-website/src/content/developers/docs/web2-vs-web3/index.md

 | Payment service may decide to not allow payments for certain types of work | Web3 payment apps require no personal data and can't prevent payments                                          |
 | Servers for gig-economy apps could go down and affect worker income        | Web3 servers can't go down – they use Ethereum, a decentralized network of 1000s of computers as their backend |

 This doesn't mean that all services need to be turned into a dapp.
-These examples are illustrative to show the main differences between web2 and web3 services.
+These examples are illustrative of the main differences between web2 and web3 services.

 ## Web3 limitations {#web3-limitations}